 A coalition of state attorneys general has settled claims against drug distributor Reckitt Benckiser Group for $700 million.
-The multi-state investigation accused the company of improperly marketing Suboxone, which is a drug that helps to recover opioid addicts reduce their withdrawal symptoms.
+The multi-state investigation accused the company of improperly marketing Suboxone, which is a drug that helps recovering opioid addicts reduce their withdrawal symptoms.

-The coalition of states claimed that Reckitt Benckiser engaged in improper marketing of the drug by knowingly promoting the drug to doctors and causing them to prescribe Suboxone to patients for unsafe, ineffective, and medically unnecessary uses.
+The coalition of states claimed that Reckitt Benckiser engaged in improper marketing of the drug by knowingly promoting the drug to doctors and causing them to prescribe Suboxone to patients for uses that were unsafe, ineffective and medically unnecessary.

-As a result, Reckitt Benckiser has been accused of causing false claims to be submitted to the government for Medicaid beneficiaries prescribed Suboxone, resulting in improper expenditures of state Medicaid funds.
-The company was also accused of making false claims about Suboxone Sublingual Film, another form of the drug.
+As a result, Reckitt Benckiser has been accused of causing false claims to be submitted to the government for Medicaid beneficiaries that were prescribed Suboxone, resulting in improper expenditures of state Medicaid funds.
+The company was also accused of making false claims about Suboxone Sublingual Film, which is another form of the drug.
 The active ingredient in Suboxone is buprenorphine, which is an opioid.

 Suboxone was approved by the Food and Drug Administration (FDA) to suppress opioid withdrawal symptoms.
-According to the New York Office of the Attorney General, from 2010 through 2014, Reckitt Benckiser marketed Suboxone to doctors writing prescriptions to patients without any counseling or psychosocial support.
-The prescriptions were either not safe, effective, or otherwise inappropriate for the patient.
+According to the New York Office of the Attorney General, from 2010 through 2014, Reckitt Benckiser marketed Suboxone to doctors who were writing prescriptions to patients without any counseling or psychosocial support, such that the prescriptions were either not safe, effective, or otherwise inappropriate for the patient.

-The National Association of Medicaid Fraud Control Units led the multi-state investigation and settlement negotiations, with representatives from several state attorneys general offices, including California, Indiana, New York, Ohio, Virginia, and Washington.
+The multi-state investigation and settlement negotiations were led by the National Association of Medicaid Fraud Control Units, with representatives from several state attorneys general offices including California, Indiana, New York, Ohio, Virginia and Washington.

 Lawyers in Beasley Allen’s Consumer Fraud & Commercial Litigation Section have represented clients, including at least 11 states through their attorney general’s office, in various health care and pharmaceutical litigation.
-Beasley Allen lawyers welcome the opportunity to investigate potential anticompetitive conduct, fraud, and other unfair and deceptive practices you may be aware of.
-If you have any questions about our firm’s health care fraud practice, contact Ali Hawthorne, a lawyer in the Consumer Fraud & Commercial Litigation Section.
+Beasley Allen lawyers welcome the opportunity to investigate potential anticompetitive conduct, fraud, and other unfair and deceptive practices of which you may be aware.
+If you have any questions about our firm’s health care fraud practice, contact Alison Hawthorne, a lawyer in the Consumer Fraud & Commercial Litigation Section.
 Ali has been heavily involved in drug and health care litigation that included fraud and deception practices.